Disclosures and legal compliance

 No high risks requiring urgent management attention were noted in respect of current procedures and compliance with the current government reporting requirement.

 A monthly financial management report is provided for endorsement at all Corporate Executive meetings.
-The Financial Management Manual has been reviewed and updated by the Commissioner’s Chief Finance Officer as is required on an annual basis.
+The Financial Management Manual is constantly reviewed and updated by the Commissioner’s Chief Finance Officer to ensure currency with legislative and policy changes.

 Policies and procedures